ChemeketaCS/csweb/content/assignments/cs271/smashing/index.md

   with some additional details about how it works and how to exploit it.
 * [Stack frames], for review about how the critical information is stored on the stack.
+* [Tenouk's buffer overflow tutorial], an incredibly long and detailed deep dive on the topic of buffer overflows in C and C++, including a lot of information that overlaps with other topics we've covered in this class.

   [Smashing the stack for fun and profit]: http://phrack.org/issues/49/14.html
   [Smashing the Stack For Fun and Profit (Today)]: https://travisf.net/smashing-the-stack-today
   [Stack-Based Buffer Overflow Attacks: Explained and Examples]: https://www.rapid7.com/blog/post/2019/02/19/stack-based-buffer-overflow-attacks-what-you-need-to-know/
   [Stack frames]: https://www.cs.rutgers.edu/~pxk/419/notes/frames.html
+  [Tenouk's buffer overflow tutorial]: https://www.tenouk.com/cncplusplusbufferoverflow.html

 To satisfy this assignment, I want you to produce two exploits and then write up how you designed them.
 An exploit is a file that can be